alinex/node-builder/README.md

     > bin/make create ../node-error --password xxxxxxxxx --package alinex-error

 After that you may directly start to add your code.
+If the github repository should not be created under user 'alinex' you may specify another one using `--user`.

 ### Command `push`